Hemoglobinopathies National Coordinating Center (HNCC)

 - Who: NICHQ and Abt Associates

-- Funder: Health Resources & Services Administration’s (HRSA) Maternal and Child Health Bureau (MCHB)
+- Funder: Health Resources and Services Administration’s (HRSA) Maternal and Child Health Bureau (MCHB)

-- Our Role: Building off our work in sickle cell disease collaboratives over the past decade, NICHQ will be providing technical assistance and supporting data collection to compile information about programs, services, and recommendations from the work of five Sickle Cell Demonstration Programs that cover 53 states and U.S. territories, twenty Newborn Screening Follow Up Programs, and five community health centers.
-NICHQ will be taking a systemic approach to ensure providers have access to education, evidence-based treatments are utilized, and high-quality care is comprehensive, coordinated, and continues through the lifespan.
+- Our Role: Building off our work in sickle cell disease collaboratives over the past decade, NICHQ will be providing technical assistance to five sickle cell disease demonstration programs that cover 53 states and U.S. territories, twenty-five Newborn Screening Follow Up Programs, and one community health center.
+NICHQ is taking a systemic approach to ensure providers have access to information about the disease, including up-to-date information about evidence-based treatments and strategies to support efforts to provide high-quality, comprehensive, coordinated care through the lifespan.

-- Other Information: NICHQ served as the National Coordinating Center for HRSA’s Sickle Cell Disease Treatment Demonstration Regional Collaboratives Program from 2017-2021 and will bring that expertise to this partnership.
+- Other Information: NICHQ served as the National Coordinating Center for HRSA’s Sickle Cell Disease Treatment Demonstration Regional Collaboratives Program from 2017-2021 and brings this expertise to this partnership.
 More than 100 health systems, clinics, and community-based organizations participated in the previous iteration of the collaborative, leading to more than 25,000 people with SCD being cared for by engaged healthcare providers.

 A Physician’s Reflections on Racism and Treating Sickle Cell Disease